Need help with state nomination?

 A professional year or work placement will not be considered for the purposes of State nomination, unless it meets the above requirements.

 Further evidence of work experience may be requested during the application process, such as a skills assessment, employment contract or payslips may be requested during the State nomination application process.
-If you are providing payslips, please enter the details into the payslip template and provide this as part of your application.

-Invitations are issued to those with the highest ranking Expression of Interest, which includes ranking based on highest points score.
 If you are eligible for an invitation for both visa subclasses, you generally receive an invitation for the subclass 491 visa in the first instance, as you receive more points for State nomination for this visa.

 As there are only a few invitations issued for 'under review' occupations, you may not be invited to apply for State nomination.